 The Daily Value (DV) for vitamin B12 is 6.0 mcg for adults and children age 4 and older.
-This DV was developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed DV to help consumers compare the nutrient contents of products within the context of a total diet.

 |Food per serving||mcg per serving||Percent DV|

 |Breakfast cereals, fortified with 100% of the DV for vit B12, 1 serving||6||100|